Timeline: How Jose and Pep lost the love and became best of enemies

 Thiago Motta gets dismissed in the first half, at which point Mourinho tells Guardiola: 'Don’t think you’ve won yet'

 In their second season under Mourinho, Inter Milan face holders Barça in the Champions League semi-finals.
-Having won six trophies in their first year under Guardiola, the Catalans are favourites, but then an eruption of the volcano Eyjafjallajokull shuts down the European airspace.
+Having won six trophies in their first year under Guardiola, the Catalans are favorites, but then an eruption of the volcano Eyjafjallajokull shuts down the European airspace.
 Barça travel to Milan by bus and lose 3-1.

 Back in Barcelona, Inter midfielder Thiago Motta gets dismissed in the first half, at which point Mourinho tells Guardiola: “Don’t think you’ve won yet.”